Oskee Wow-Wow

-Oskee Wow-Wow (along with "Illinois Loyalty") is the official fight song of the University of Illinois at Urbana-Champaign.
-The song was written in 1910 by two students: Harold Vater Hill '11 (1889–1917), credited with the music, and Howard Ruggles Green '12 (1890–1969), credited with the lyrics.
+Oskee-Wow-Wow (along with "Illinois Loyalty") is the official fight song of the University of Illinois at Urbana-Champaign.
+The song was written in 1910 by two students, Harold Vater Hill, Class of 1911 (1889–1917), credited with the music, and Howard Ruggles Green, Class of 1912 (1890–1969), credited with the lyrics.

 History

-"Oskee Wow-Wow" is an invented phrase similar to other college cheers and yells.
+"Oskee-Wow-Wow" is an invented phrase similar to other college cheers and yells.
 The Illinois cheer was used from before the turn of the 20th century.